acrylian/mediaelementjs_player/README.md

 mediaelementjs_player
 =====================
+**Note: The plugin is not developed actively anymore.
+Since all modern browsers can display video/audio content via HTML5 natively the only reason is the flashfallback for old browser.
+Besides that pull requests for fixes are still welcome.**

 A [Zenphoto](http://www.zenphoto.org) plugin for the MediaElement.js video and audio player by John Dyer (http://mediaelementjs.com).
 It will play natively via HTML5 in capable browsers and is responsive.